RWalling21/Web-Waddle/README.md

 ## Usage

-To use WebWaddle, simply import the tool and call its methods in your Python scripts.
+To use WebWaddle, simply import the tool and add it to your langchain toolchain.
 Here is a basic example:

 ```python
 # Import WedWaddle